johnnysedh3lllo/space-tourism-spa/README.md

 Pull requests are welcome.
 Suggestions too, especially on the topic of project architecture.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you'd like to change.

 ## Connect
 Twitter (don't like the name "X"): [johnnysedh3lllo](https://twitter.com/johnnysedh3lllo)